 - Brown leather buttons

-The shawl cardigan style isn’t that difficult to find (unless you want black).
+The shawl cardigan style isn’t that difficult to find (unless you want it in black).
 And if the buttons on the alternative aren’t a match, it’s pretty easy to swap them out (you could try these or these).
 The real challenge here is finding a good color match.
 McQueen’s seemed to lean more towards a shade of denim or indigo blue.
 Which is why we won’t be including the multitude of pure navy options that are currently out there.

 Best Option for the Steve McQueen Blue Shawl Collar Cardigan

 The same model as our “Best Option” for the Quantum of Solace cardigan.
 But in blue.
 And that blue may be a little bit lighter than ideal (it’s always hard to tell with online product photos).
 But it gets the top spot because of the design details.
 It has the heavier rib knit, the patch pockets, and the contrasting knit pattern on the collar and down the placket.
 Plus, they’ve used a 100% organic cotton yarn.
 Which is great for those of us who prefer all natural fibers.
 And last but not least, it’s affordable!
 Simons has sizes small to XXL available on their website.

 And now our obligatory 100% synthetic alternative from Amazon.
 Out of all the generic cardigans you can get from the online mega-retailer why this one?
 Mainly it’s the color.
 Most of the other cardigans use a darker navy yarn.
 But COOFANDY (all CAPS!) has gone with a brighter marine blue which comes closer to the one McQueen wore.
 Plenty of sizes available at the time of writing.